 “We designed a bridge between an optical system and a physical quantity in a completely different domain,” Zhang explained.
 “We demonstrated that with an RF domain in this experiment, but the idea could also be applied to other scenarios.
 For example, if you want to measure temperature using photons, you could use a thermo-optical transducer to convert the temperature into an optical property.”

 After converting information to the optical domain, the researchers applied a technique called quantum metrology.
 Usually, a sensor’s precision is limited by something called the standard quantum limit.
-For example, smartphone GPS systems are usually accurate within a 16-foot radius.
+For example, smartphone GPS systems are usually accurate within a 16-foot (5-meter) radius.
 Quantum metrology uses entangled particles to break past the standard quantum limit and take ultrasensitive measurements.

 How does it work?
 Entangled particles are tied together so anything that happens to one particle affects the particles it’s entangled with as well, as long as appropriate measurements are taken.